 Pregnancy lasts 40 weeks?

 We’re at the tail end of Week 39 of our pregnancy, and The Tyrant is VERY ready to be done with this stage of the process.
-As a dumb brute, this whole 40 week process has been eye-opening for me at every turn.
+To me, as a dumb brute, this whole 40 week process has been eye-opening at every turn.

 For starters, I’ve learned that “9 months” of pregnancy is actually 40 weeks, which to me equals 10 months.
 If this is news to you too, this time discrepancy has to do with all the extra days beyond 28 days in any given month multiplied by 9, ergo 40 weeks.